About-France.com A guide to French cheese

 Generic terms:

-The words "tomme" and "fourme" are generic words that can describe several different types of cheese.
+The words "tomme" and "fourme" are generic words that can describe several different types of French cheese.
 Etymologically, the French word for cheese, "fromage" is a diminutive of the word "fourme".

 Unusual cheeses